 The ear cups of the headphones are quite big, so as to accommodate the large 53 mm drivers.
 First of all, the padding on the earpads and the headband is pretty thick so you get a very comfortable experience.
-They come with a detachable wire so in case you damage it, you can easily replace it.
+They come with a detachable wire so in case you damage it, you can easily replace them.

-3. SONY WH1000XM3
+3. Best Wireless Bass Headphones - SONY WH1000XM3

 Wireless Noise Cancellation

-- Industry-leading noise cancellation
+- Industry-leading Noise Cancellation

-- Premium earpads
+- Premium Earpads

-- Impressive battery timing
+- Impressive Battery Timing

 Design: Over-Ear / Closed-back | Impedance: 47 Ohms | Frequency Response: 4 Hz - 40 kHz | Weight: 255 g

 SONY WH1000XM3 is one of the most popular wireless bass headphones in the market, greatly used for commuting, as they provide you with active noise cancellation.
 The design of the headphones is, although, not as premium as the ATH-WS1100iS, the build quality is still better and these headphones will last you a couple of years before you feel the need to change them.

 The biggest advantage of these headphones is that they provide you with active noise cancellation and Sony’s technology is one of the best in the market.
-You can use the headphones in a fairly noisy environment without getting affected by it.
-The sound quality of the headphones is quite amazing as well, especially considering the fact that most of the noise-cancelling headphones are not that good when it comes to sound detail.
+You can use the headphones in a fairly noisy environment without getting affected by them.
+The sound quality of the headphones is quite amazing as well, especially considering the fact that most of the noise-canceling headphones are not that good when it comes to sound detail.
 There is a slight emphasis on the bass, which enhances the effect of rumble and thump, providing you with an awesome experience.

 SONY is a company which makes a lot of innovative headphones and that is why we have included another pair of headphones by SONY.
 The MDR-XB950N1 is one of those headphones that come with the “extra bass” tag on their boxes and this headset will be quite interesting for those people who always feel that there could be more bass in their music.
-The design of the headphones is nothing special and it looks fairly cheap, although the earpads of the headphones are quite good and they provide you with good enough comfort.
-The padding on the headband is very minimal though and the company could have provided better padding there.
+Coincidentally, you might want to read our opinion piece on the viability of wireless headphones.

-These headphones greatly emphasize the lows which is why you get that overly powerful bass, although there is not much of accuracy there.
+These headphones greatly emphasize the lows which is why you get that overly powerful bass, although there is not much accuracy there.
 There is a slight emphasis on the highs as well, which is why you get a V-shaped sound signature.
 This feels good for various kinds of music although it is not particularly liked by audiophiles.
 The battery timing of these headphones is around 22 hours.
 There is active noise cancellation in these headphones as well and it is better than many of the headphones in the market, although the WH1000XM3 is miles better in noise cancellation.

 Hereby, if you feel that you could use every bit of bass and provide yourself with a powerful and mind-blowing experience, then these are one of the best wireless bass headphones for you.

-5. Skullcandy Crusher
+5. Best Mid Range Bass Headphones - Skullcandy Crusher

-- High clamping force
+- High Clamping Force

 Design: Over-Ear / Closed-Back | Frequency Response: 20 Hz - 20 kHz | Impedance: 33 Ohms | Weight: 275 g | Battery: Up to 40 hours

-Skullcandy Crusher is yet another headset which provides you with overwhelming bass.
+Skullcandy Crusher is yet another headset that provides you with overwhelming bass.
 The overall design of the headphones is quite comparable to the MDR-XB950N1, although these headphones do not use circular earpads.
 The build quality of these headphones is quite good for the price, although still, most of the material is plastic.
 A great advantage of these headphones is that you get long battery timing of 40 hours.
 These headphones are quite comfortable when it comes to padding.